 By scuba one from Yonkers

-First, I wouldn't necessarily say antihistamines (benadryl, claritin, etc).
-Though if you do any, try the daily like claritin - not the hourly like benadryl.
+First, I wouldn't necessarily say antihistamines (benadryl, Claritin, etc).
+Though if you do any, try the daily like Claritin - not the hourly like benadryl.
 You want a decongestant to actually dry the drip.

 However, I'd put more emphasis on a saline nasal rinse for two reasons.
 First, often these drips can be because of a sinus infection.
 I had a horrible sinus infection for weeks, and finally was able to treat it with the rinses.
 It was amazing how quick that helped.
 The rinses will help shrink mucus membranes, decrease the irritation that causes the fluid dripping.
 It's amazing!
-You don't even have to buy the neti pot, although I would recommend the saline packets.
-Of course, boosting your immunity also help.
+You don't even have to buy the Neti pot, although I would recommend the saline packets.
+Of course, boosting your immunity also helps.

 Also, examine your home environment - look under sinks for leaks and mildew, really consider your air quality, and treat your bedding for mites.
 These things can all cause great nasal irritation and go unseen.
 Good luck!
 (05/04/2010)